 We are externally managed and advised by our Manager, an affiliate of Ellington, pursuant to a management agreement.
 Our Manager was formed solely to serve as our manager and does not have any other clients.
 In addition, our Manager currently does not have any employees and instead relies on the employees of Ellington to perform its obligations to us.
-Ellington is an investment management firm and registered investment advisor with a 19-year history of investing in a broad spectrum of mortgage-backed securities, or "MBS," and related derivatives.
+Ellington is an investment management firm and registered investment advisor with a 20-year history of investing in a broad spectrum of mortgage-backed securities, or "MBS," and related derivatives.

 The members of our management team include Michael Vranos, founder and Chief Executive Officer of Ellington, who serves as our Co-Chief Investment Officer and a member of our Board of Directors; Laurence Penn, Vice Chairman and Chief Operating Officer of Ellington, who serves as our Chief Executive Officer and President and a member of our Board of Directors; Mark Tecotzky, a Managing Director of Ellington, who serves as our Co-Chief Investment Officer; Lisa Mumford, who serves as our Chief Financial Officer; Daniel Margolis, General Counsel of Ellington, who serves as our General Counsel; and Jason Frank, Associate General Counsel of Ellington, who serves as our Secretary.
 Each of these individuals is an officer of our Manager.
-We currently do not have any employees.

 Our Manager is responsible for administering our business activities and day-to-day operations and, pursuant to a services agreement between our Manager and Ellington, relies on the resources of Ellington to support our operations.
 Ellington has well-established portfolio management resources for each of our targeted asset classes and an established infrastructure supporting those resources.
 Through our relationship with our Manager, we benefit from Ellington's highly analytical investment processes, broad-based deal flow, extensive relationships in the financial community, financial and capital structuring skills, investment surveillance database, and operational expertise.
-Ellington's analytic approach to the investment process involves collection of substantial amounts of data regarding historical performance of MBS and their underlying collateral, as well as MBS market transactions.
+For example, Ellington's analytic approach to the investment process involves collection of substantial amounts of data regarding historical performance of MBS and their underlying collateral, as well as MBS market transactions.
 Ellington analyzes this data to identify possible relationships and trends, and develops financial models used to support the investment and risk management process.
-In addition, throughout Ellington's 19-year history of investing in MBS and related derivatives, it has developed strong relationships with a wide range of dealers and other market participants that provide Ellington access to a broad range of trading opportunities and market information.
+In addition, throughout Ellington's 20-year investing history, it has developed strong relationships with a wide range of dealers and other market participants that provide Ellington access to a broad range of trading opportunities and market information.
 As a result, our Manager is able to provide us with access to a wide variety of asset acquisition and disposition opportunities and information that assist us in making asset management decisions across our targeted asset classes, which we believe provides us with a significant competitive advantage.
 We also benefit from Ellington's finance, accounting, operational, legal, compliance, and administrative functions.

-As of December 31, 2013, Ellington employed over 130 employees and had assets under management of approximately \$5.6 billion, of which (i) approximately \$4.5 billion was comprised of our company, Ellington Residential Mortgage REIT, a real estate investment trust ("REIT") listed on the NYSE under the ticker "EARN," various hedge funds and other alternative investment vehicles that employ financial leverage, and (ii) approximately \$1.1 billion was comprised of accounts that do not employ financial leverage.
+As of December 31, 2014, Ellington employed over 150 employees and had assets under management of approximately \$6.16 billion, of which approximately \$4.74 billion comprised our company, as well as Ellington Residential Mortgage REIT, a real estate investment trust, or "REIT," listed on the NYSE under the ticker "EARN," various hedge funds and other alternative investment vehicles that employ financial leverage, and (ii) approximately \$1.42 billion was comprised of accounts that do not employ financial leverage.